 Terms & Conditions

-After you have contacted us and we have agreed on the cost of the accommodation and availability, we will send you a booking confirmation & payment request or Invoice for a 60% non-refundable deposit.
-We ask you at this time to book your flights to guarantee and confirm the trip.
-The remaining 40% will be payable 30 days prior to arrival but may be paid upon arrival, depending on our agreement.
-If your booking falls within 30 days, the full amount is payable at the time of booking.
-If the balance of 40% is not received within the specified time-frame we reserve the right to cancel your booking and retain the initial 60% deposit.
+After you have contacted us and we have agreed on the cost of the accommodation and availability, we will send you a booking confirmation & payment request or Invoice for the amount.
+We ask you at this time to book your flights to guarantee and confirm the trip by paying the invoice.
+Our cancellation policy is 100% refund 14 days before your stay and so if you cancel your reservation before 14 days, we will provide a full refund.

 Booking Terms & Conditions

 The Beldi Collection (‘the Company’, “we”, “us” and “our”) accepts bookings subject to the following conditions.
 Except where expressly stated, these conditions only apply to accommodation booked by the client with the Company and which the Company agrees to provide as part of their contract with the client.

 The contract is between the Company and the client (“the client” and “you” in these conditions), being any person intending to attend any one of our accommodation properties, provided by the Company including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Island only.
 No employee of the Company other than a director has authority to vary or omit any of these terms.
 No promise of a discount or refund will be binding on us unless confirmed by us in writing.